“Prove that you’re not a camel”: how to talk with loved ones about ASD and ADHD without guilt

 1. Invisible effort and the battery metaphor 🔋

 Loved ones may fear that a diagnosis will become permission to “give up.”
-It is important to say this directly:
+It is important to say directly:

 4. What if the wall is impenetrable? 🧱

 You can only talk to someone who wants to hear.
 If the response is gaslighting and comparisons (“but others put up with it!”), remember: someone else’s pain does not cancel out yours.
-You are not obligated to prove your right to your diagnosis.
+You are not obligated to prove your right to a diagnosis.

 If the conversation turns into an argument, use protective techniques: